-Because of THC’s legal status, purchasing and shipping marijuana across state lines is still illegal.
+Because of THC’s legal status, shipping marijuana across state lines is still illegal.

-However CBD hemp’s status as an agricultural commodity means that it can be shipped via the USPS to any state and delivered to your door, courtesy of the USPS.
+However, CBD hemp’s status as an agricultural commodity means that it can be bought online and shipped via the USPS to any state and delivered to your door.
 For more on purchasing CBD hemp, check out our store page.

 Frequently Asked Questions About CBD Hemp vs. Marijuana